mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 ### Uploading the sketch is failing/My Arduino won't connect, what should I do?

-There are a number of reasons that uploading might fail or the board may not connect via Bluetooth.
+There are several reasons that uploading might fail or the board may not connect via Bluetooth.
 Make sure that the correct board model and port are selected under the "Tools" menu in the Arduino editor.
 It may also help to press the `RESET` button on the Arduino 101 to clear any error states.
 Please see the following questions to help diagnose the issue further.

 #### I get the message "Error compiling board for Arduino/Genuino Uno" or similar.